ZoDIAC: Zoneout Dropout Injection Attention Calculation: Experiments and Results

 \subsection{Implementation Details}

-\textbf{Hyper Parameters:} We found a system dropout rate of $0.1$, a ZoDIAC dropout rate ($\delta_Z$) of $0.2$, and a zoneout factor ($\zeta$) of $1$ as the best configuration for ZoDIAC.
-We use sigmoid ($\sigma$) and $\tanh$ as scalar activation gate ($\phi$).

 \textbf{MS-COCO:} This is the most commonly used dataset among researchers for image captioning and object detection.
 Due to the huge size of this dataset, standard splits have been defined for training, testing and validation purposes.
-In our experiments, we use the Karpathy's split \cite{DenseCap_2016} for MS-COCO \cite{MS_COCO} for offline evaluation.
-We also report our results using MS-COCO's online evaluation server.
+We use the standard MS-COCO \cite{MS_COCO} training and validation sets for training phase and we use the Karpathy's test split \cite{DenseCap_2016} for inference and testing phase, which is the most commonly used test split for image captioning models.